• City of Tacoma QA

 Individual Applications: We encourage individual applications, too!
 Please note, there is a limited availability of trees.
 In the rare occasion that we cannot fulfill all applications, preference is given, first, to those in Priority Planting Areas (neighborhoods identified as “Moderate”, “Low” to “Very Low” Opportunity on Tacoma’s Equity Index) and group applications.

-• Approved individual applications will be required to pick up trees from the City of Tacoma Plant Holding Facility at the Recycling and Transfer Center.
+• Should we exceed our delivery capacity, approved individual applications outside our Priority Planting Areas (neighborhoods identified as “Moderate”, “Low” to “Very Low” Opportunity on Tacoma’s Equity Index) will be required to pick up trees from the City of Tacoma Plant Holding Facility at the Recycling and Transfer Center.

 Step 3: Gather details of your planting site